MuneebAhmedQureshi/Using-Weka-and-Python-for-Data-Mining/README.md

 <a>https://www.python.org/ftp/python/3.6.4/python-3.6.4-amd64.exe/</a><br>
 Click on downloaded .exe file to install<br><br>

-# Setting Eenvironment Variable for Python
+# Setting Environment Variable for Python

 Environment Variables are set so that when we import libraries in our scripts; operating system knows where to locate those libraries.<br><br>
 Right Click on My PC<br><br>